tmaskibail/dataflow-batch-scheduler/README.md

 # Dataflow Batch Scheduler

 This is a dummy application which
-* triggers once very x minutes
+* triggers once every x minutes
 * moves all the CSV files from a source GCS bucket to a processing GCS bucket
 * triggers Dataflow batch job to ingest the data from CSV files in processing GCS bucket into a Bigquery table
 * polls the Dataflow job via REST API to check whether it was DONE/CANCELLED/FAILED